 Spruce-Fir Forest Report (NCWRC) (185 KB)

-In September of 2013, The Southern Highlands Reserve and The Nature Conservancy committed to a formal partnership for five years to develop the Southern Appalachian Spruce Restoration Initiative (SASRI) with a focus on the restoration of the endangered high elevation spruce-fir forests through reintroducing red spruce to the mountain environments.
+In 2015, a formal partnership between the Southern Highlands Reserve, The Nature Conservancy, and numerous state, federal, non-profit, and university organizations resulted in the development of the Southern Appalachian Spruce Restoration Initiative (SASRI) with a focus on the restoration of the endangered high elevation spruce-fir forests through reintroducing red spruce to the mountain environments.
 SASRI released a Spruce Restoration Plan in 2015, identifying key sites and strategies for successful spruce restoration in Western NC and other sites in the Southern Appalachian Mountains.